DocSpring/rails_docker_example/README.md

   to speed up server boot and rake tasks.
 * After building a new image, create a small "diff layer" between the new image and the previous image.
 This layer only includes the changed files.
 * Create a nested sequence of diff layers, but reset the sequence if there are too many layers (> 30), or if the diff layers add up to more than 80% of the base layer's size.
-* Use Nginx for better concurrency, and to serve static assets
+* Use Nginx for better concurrency and to serve static assets

 ## Build Docker images and start the Rails app